★ New Events:Crossover UCE Axis II (Spiraling Fates) Event ,2nd Anniversary Celebration Campaign

 |

 To win tough battles in U.C.
-Engage, you need to deploy units that have a Type and Category advantage against the enemy units.
-For example, if you're faced with a bunch of Raid units, it may be a good idea to have an Armored unit and put them in the front of your line.
+Engage, you need to deploy units that have a Type advantage against the enemy units.
+For example, if you're faced with a bunch of Red-type units, it may be a good idea to have strong Blue-type DPS units on your team.

 The teams you'll face in PvE often consist of just 1 type, making them extremely easy to counter.
-One of the things that you should aim for as a beginner is to collect mobile suits until you have 6 good units of the same type for every type.
-Having a team of 6 UR units who counter the entire enemy team should help you clear most of the game's PvE content, provided you're not too under-leveled for it.
+One of the things that you should aim for as a beginner is to collect extremely powerful mobile suits of each type.
+Having meta units for every situation allows you to clear most PvE content, provided you've invested enough into your team.

 Before the battle starts, you'll be brought to the deployment screen where you can manually place your units on the Deployment Field.
 Here, place units in front of enemies they have a type and category advantage against, and place them either in the Front, Center, or Back row.